• Sonia Gelman

 October 25 in Greece ⋅ ☀️ 72 °F

-After museum we walked back to the port shuttle.
-We had a lazy afternoon before going for a dinner with general manager and few other world passengers to Prevee.
+After the museum, we walked back to the port shuttle and enjoyed a lazy afternoon on board.
+In the evening, we attended a three-hour dinner at Prevee with the ship’s general manager and a few other passengers from around the world.
+A perfect way to cap off a calm, culture-filled day.

 Read more